A sojourn-based approach to semi-Markov Reinforcement Learning: A sojourn-based approach on semi-Markov decision processes with finite horizion

 where we used the Markov property of $(X,\gamma)$.
 Hence, equation \eqref{eq:RevIt1} becomes

 concluding the proof. \end{proof} Now, we introduce the operator $\cT_n$, $n=0,\dots,N-1$, acting on functions $v:\widetilde{E} \to \R$, as, for any $(x,t) \in \widetilde{E}$,

-where the second equality follows from the fact that $F$ is actually the set of all selectors of $D$ and $\cT_{n,f} v(x,t)$ depends only on the value of $f$ on $(x,t)$ (and not on the whole function $f \in F$).
+where the second equality follows from the fact that $F$ is the set of all selectors of $D$ and $\cT_{n,f} v(x,t)$ depends only on the value of $f$ on $(x,t)$ (and not on the whole function $f \in F$).
 By using this operator, we can finally state Bellman's Equation:

 where $(v_0,\dots,v_N)$ is a $(N+1)$-uple of functions $v_i:\widetilde{E} \to \R$.
-Bellman's Equation clearly always admits a unique solution $(v_0,\dots,v_N)$ as each $v_n$ is defined recursively from $v_{n+1}$ and $v_N$ is set.\\ First, we want to compare the solution of the Bellman Equation with the optimal value function $(V_0,\dots,V_N)$.
+Bellman's Equation clearly always admits a unique solution $(v_0,\dots,v_N)$ as each $v_n$ is defined recursively from $v_{n+1}$ and $v_N$ is set.\\ First, we want to compare the solution of Bellman's Equation with the optimal value function $(V_0,\dots,V_N)$.
 This is the first part of a Verification Theorem, whose proof easily follows from the fact that we reduced our decision process to a bivariate Markov decision process and from the classical Verification Theorem (see \cite[Theorem $2.3.7$]{bauerle2011markov}).
-Here we give the proof for completeness. \begin{prop} Let $(v_0,\dots,v_N)$ be the solution of Bellman's Equation.
-Then, for any $n=0,\dots,N$ and any $(x,t) \in \widetilde{E}$ it holds $v_n(x,t) \ge V_n(x,t)$. \end{prop} \begin{proof} As a preliminary observation, let us notice that $L_n$ is a non-decreasing operator and thus also $\cT_{n,f}$ and $\cT_n$ share this property. \\ Let us now observe that $V_{N,\pi}(x,t)=g_N(x,t)=v_N(x,t)$, thus, taking the supremum for $\pi \in F^N$ we get $V_N(x,t)=v_N(x,t)$.
+Here we give the proof for completeness. \begin{proposition} Let $(v_0,\dots,v_N)$ be the solution of Bellman's Equation.
+Then, for any $n=0,\dots,N$ and any $(x,t) \in \widetilde{E}$ it holds $v_n(x,t) \ge V_n(x,t)$. \end{proposition} \begin{proof} As a preliminary observation, let us notice that $L_n$ is a non-decreasing operator and thus also $\cT_{n,f}$ and $\cT_n$ share this property. \\ Let us now observe that $V_{N,\pi}(x,t)=g_N(x,t)=v_N(x,t)$ and that, taking the supremum as $\pi \in F^N$, we get $V_N(x,t)=v_N(x,t)$.
 Let us now suppose that $v_{n+1}\ge V_{n+1}$.
 By the fact that $(v_0,\dots,v_N)$ solves Bellman's Equation and by the monotonicity of the involved operators we get